Gerry and the Pacemakers: History

 Marsden died on 3 January 2021 at Arrowe Park Hospital in Merseyside, after being diagnosed with a blood infection in his heart.
 He was 78 years old.

 Les Maguire, the last surviving member of the classic 1960s lineup, died on 25 November 2023.
 (Some time after the original lineup split during the 1960s, Maguire joined the Royal Navy, where he was still serving and employed during 1985).

 Liverpool F.C.

-Gerry and the Pacemakers song "You'll Never Walk Alone" was adopted by the Liverpool F.C. as an anthem.
+Gerry and the Pacemakers' song "You'll Never Walk Alone" was adopted by Liverpool F.C. as their anthem.
+Ironically, Marsden was a fan of the club's Merseyside rivals Everton, and made his band wear Everton blue jackets when they went to Hamburg, Germany.

-The chart-topping song quickly gained popularity within the Liverpool community and became the Reds football anthem shortly thereafter.
+The chart-topping song quickly gained popularity within the Liverpool community and became the Reds' football anthem shortly thereafter.

 Gerry Marsden gave Liverpool manager Bill Shankly a copy of the single during a pre-season trip in 1963, the manager said to have been in awe of the song.
 Since then, the song has been played prior to every Liverpool home game at Anfield, with the club also eventually adding "You'll Never Walk Alone" to its coat of arms and using the phrase as an official motto.
 The sea of red scarves raised by Liverpool fans in The Kop as they sing their anthem pre-game has become one of the most iconic images in the sport of football.